elifkk14/AsteroidHunter/README.md

 ## Author

-Developed by [Your Name] - feel free to fork, contribute or give feedback!
+Developed by Elif Konak - feel free to fork, contribute or give feedback!

 ---